-Your iPhone can make a number of sounds and display many types of notifications when you receive something like a phone call or text message.
+Your iPhone can make a number of sounds and display many types of notifications (even a camera flash notification) when you receive something like a phone call or text message.
 But there are a number of other sounds and alerts that you can receive, including those associated with the iPhone’s Airdrop feature.

 If you had previously configured your iPhone’s notifications for the more commonly used features, but have only begun to use Airdrop, then you may have found the notification sound for an Airdrop to be unwanted.
 Our tutorial below will show you how to change the Airdrop sound notification setting so that you can disable it and receive Airdrops in silence.